This story originally ran on usga.org in the spring of 2009.

 The numbers were barked out, as if by a quarterback calling signals or someone giving the daily lottery numbers.

-However, this oratory wasn’t searching for the next millionaire, although the exercise taking place at the ninth green at Arizona Country Club on a glorious late-February morning could be construed as invaluable to anyone who plays golf.
+This string of digits wasn’t going to create the next lucky millionaire.
+On another level, though, the exercise taking place on the ninth green at Arizona Country Club could be seen as invaluable to anyone who plays golf.

-Five members of the USGA’s Course Rating Committee, along with two USGA staff members from the Handicap and Course Rating Department, are vigorously shouting numbers, letters and scribbling notes onto a course-rating sheet known as a Form 1.
-The dedication and passion is palpable:
+Five members of the USGA’s Course Rating Committee, along with two USGA staff members from the Handicap and Course Rating Department, were vigorously shouting numbers and letters, and scribbling notes onto a course-rating sheet known as a Form 1.
+The dedication and passion was palpable.

-“What were your three widths [for the green]?” asks veteran committeeman Warren Simmons, an Arizona C.C. member and former executive director of the Colorado Golf Association who was responsible for procuring the venue for this year’s Western Calibration Seminar.
+“What were your three widths [for the green]?” asked veteran committeeman Warren Simmons, an Arizona C.C. member and former executive director of the Colorado Golf Association who was responsible for procuring the venue for the Western Calibration Seminar.

-“I’ve got 17 to the middle,” Simmons yells to the group standing at the green.
+“I’ve got 17 to the middle,” Simmons yelled to the group standing at the green.

-“Yep, 17,” confirms Eric Lahman.
-Lahman is the USGA’s assistant manager of Course Rating and Handicapping.
+“Yep, 17,” confirmed Eric Lahman, the USGA’s manager of Course Rating and Handicapping.